Immunity (Clairo album)

 Immunity is the debut studio album by American singer-songwriter Clairo, released on August 2, 2019, by Fader Label.
 The album was co-produced by Clairo and Rostam Batmanglij, formerly of Vampire Weekend.

-Background

-After the release of her first mainstream extended play, Diary 001, Clairo released several songs and collaborations.
-In 2018, she wrote a song for the teen drama film Skate Kitchen, called "Heaven".
-She also collaborated with Cuco and SG Lewis.
-On February 1, 2019, Clairo was featured on the lead single for Wallows' debut studio album, Nothing Happens.
+Release and promotion

 On May 24, 2019, Clairo released the lead single for her album, "Bags", and announced the album release for August.

-Composition

-It has been described as a soft rock, bedroom pop, electropop, and indie pop record.

-Tour

 In September 2019, Clairo embarked on a North American tour playing 31 shows at venues such as Metro Chicago and Paradise Rock Club.
 The tour was supported by Beabadoobee and Hello Yello and ended in Boston in November 2019.

+Music

+Immunity has been described as a soft rock, bedroom pop, electropop, and indie pop record.

 Critical reception

 Immunity received positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 76, based on 20 reviews.

 Accolades

 At the end of 2019, Immunity appeared on a number of critics' lists ranking the year's top albums.